 Section 6: Communication of Learnings

-Audiences & Mediums List the strategies to share prototype findings across the school community and beyond.
+Audiences & mediums Consider simple strategies (annotated meeting notes, newsletter article, podcast, short videos, or a one-page summary) to share prototype findings across the school community and beyond.

 Section 7: Timeline